mcarifio/interview/README.md

-# Interview
+# Interviewpy

-Interview questions I've been posed ... and finally solved :-).
+Interview questions posed and solved, sometimes after the fat.
 Think of this as the adult version of posting college rejection notices.
 I had a fair amount of those too.

 ## Layout